farcasterxyz/docs/docs/reference/actions/spec.md

 ## Metadata route

-Action servers must respond to an HTTP GET requests to their metadata URL with a 200 OK and a JSON body in the following format:
+Action servers must respond to an HTTP GET request to their metadata URL with a 200 OK and a JSON body in the following format:

 ```json
 {